elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 text : String -> Html msg
 ```

-That means when we added `Html.text "Hello World"` to our program, the `"Hello
+That means when we added `Html.text "Hello World"` to our program, the
-World"` string was our only argument.
-And `Html msg` was the return type.
-Don't
+`"Hello World"` string was our only argument.
+And `Html msg` was the return
-worry too much about typing yet, but it's helpful to think about a couple of
+type.
+Don't worry too much about typing yet, but it's helpful to think about a
-quick things for now:
+couple of quick things for now:

 - How many arguments does a function take?
 - What is the type of each argument?
 - What is the type of the return value?

 In our case, `text` is the name of the function.
-Then we use a `:` symbol
+Then, we use a `:` symbol
 before the list of arguments.
 This function only takes a single argument, and
 it's a `String`.
 Then, we use the arrow symbol `->` after the argument.
 Lastly,
 we indicate the return type, which is an `Html msg`.
 The `msg` part isn't